wellesley-cs230/wellesley-cs230.github.io/hw9.md

 ## Task 2: Graph Traversal

 Together with your partner, take a look at the pseudocode for the depth-first search traversal seen in class.
 Now write code to implement it.
 Make sure to test it on a few different kinds of graphs/paths to make sure it works as expected.

 ## Task 3: Graph Driver

 Now you’re ready to test your implementation, before sending the graph off to your friends to play with.

 Create a new driver program, `Driver.java`, and think carefully about where it should be placed in your project.
 Test each method thoroughly on all possible paths, marking clearly what result you expect and what you obtained.
+Store the outputs of your tests in `Tests.txt`.